paolokoelio/MultiGraph/README.md

 It has also as an objective to determine those aspects of existing models that have not been completely defined or specified by their authors and thus may need some completion before being used in lab or real attack scenarios.

 ### Features
-* File import from MulVAL XML files (w.r.t. specific rules file, to be uploaded here)
+* AG import from MulVAL XML files (w.r.t. specific rules file, to be uploaded here)
-* Manually redefining of the AG
+* Manual configuration of the AG
-* Optimization problems solutions:
+* Optimization problem solutions:
 	* Poolsappasit et al. - SOOP & MOOP
 	* Wang L. et al. - TODO
 * Interactive graph
 * Export CSV lists of optimal recommendations
+* Comparisons of different methods and strategies - TODO

 ### GUI
 ![GUI](/src/es/um/multigraph/resources/images/MultiGraphScreen2.png)